uwejacobs/complete-bootstrap-4-shortcodes/README.md

 active

-Whether the item has the \"active\" style applied.
+Whether the item has the "active" style applied.
 One item MUST be set as active.

 optional